Assistance and Innovation Activities

 EDWA contracts with agricultural irrigation specialists to work with farmers directly to increase water efficiency for their crops.
 This is an important tool in demonstrating the county’s efficient use of agricultural water supplies and is an adopted best management practice for meeting state water quality regulations.
 This program is especially critical in the midst of ongoing drought as it assists growers that rely on wells that have not been sufficiently recharged in several years.

 EDWA works to support local water agencies impacted by fires in their recovery efforts.
 We also work collaboratively with Resource Conservation Districts and the U.S. Forest Service on watershed restoration efforts in areas that were damaged from wildfires.
-Our work includes providing technical expertise and advisory support to help identify state and federal cost recovery.
+Our work includes partnering with El Dorado County's Office of Wildfire Preparedness and Resilience as well as providing technical expertise and advisory support to help identify state and federal cost recovery.
+Our comprehensive wildfire factsheet and wildfire infrastructure factsheet have more information on how we are partnering with other agencies to address wildfire threats in El Dorado County.

 American River Basin Hydrologic Observatory Wireless Sensor Network Program